amstram-creation/lareponse.org/README.md

    - Publish quality articles that reinforce our expertise and ethical stance.

 6. **Contact**
    - Keep it simple.
-An inquiry form, email address, and phone number.
+      - point of contact (any, multi),
+      - message
+      - funny custom captcha